aio-libs/aioftp/docs/client_tutorial.rst

 -------------------

 Just like Python's `ftplib.FTP_TLS`, aioftp supports TLS upgrade.
-This is done by calling :py:meth:`aioftp.Client.upgrade_tls` after instantiating the client, like:
+This is done by calling :py:meth:`aioftp.Client.upgrade_to_tls` after instantiating the client, like:

 ::